The power of Google search

 This is where a skilled SEO writer could help you.

-I’m a copy and content writer who’s been writing professionally for more than 20 years and successfully implementing SEO for more than a decade.
+I’m a copywriter and content writer who’s been writing professionally for more than 20 years and successfully implementing SEO for more than 15 years.

 If you need someone you can trust to take over your SEO writing, you can find out more about me and my services on my website.